25 Front Yard Palm Tree Landscape Designs (with Pictures)

 Combination of two Pygmy date palms (Phoenix roebelenii) and boxwood in the front yard landscape.

-Mix Tropical Plants with Palms to Add Color and Texture
+Mix Tropical Plants With Palms To Add Color and Texture

 Two Pygmy date palms (Phoenix roebelenii) combined with colorful tropical plants.